daisybio/BiGAnts-PyPI-package/README.md

 ## Contact

-If you want to contact us regarding BiGAnts, please write an email to Olga Lazareva at olga.lazareva@wzw.tum.de
+If you want to contact us regarding BiGAnts, please write an email to [Olga Lazareva](olga.lazareva@wzw.tum.de).